-Great quote, and it so true, can you imagine not being able to see…well you wouldn’t be reading this for one thing, or your eyesight is not what it was.
+Great quote, and it so true, can you imagine not being able to see…well you wouldn’t be reading this for one thing!!
 Eye health SHOULD be the TOP of your list!

 Broadhursts Optometrists have brought some fun and style in to what has traditionally been overall a staid experience. headed up by Mike, who I caught up with to answer some questions

 Hi Mike, tell me a bit about yourself.